Fazendaaa/TypeR/README.md

 According to the language site itself, [R](https://www.r-project.org/) is:

-_"R is a language and environment for statistical computing and graphics."_
+> R is a language and environment for statistical computing and graphics.

 Because it is a scripting language, R seeks to allow flexibility in the development and prototyping of ideas.
 Through its weak typing system this can be a problem for applications in production -- it is worth noting that this is not a "problem" of language since it was meant to behave the way it is, but this same behavior may end becoming a difficulty to maintain a great code base in the language.